How Do You Open an Overseas Bank Account (And Should You)?

 Wire transfer services might mark up the exchange rate.
 An online money exchange tool like PayPal charges a transaction fee, and also profits by offering you a lower exchange rate than the mid-market rate.

 What Are the Tax Implications of Having a Foreign Bank Account?

 Depositing money into foreign accounts could save you on taxes, depending on the tax laws in the country.
-Some countries, such as Bermuda and Netherlands, are known as being tax havens because of their low or nonexistent tax rates.
+Some countries are known as being tax havens because of their low or nonexistent tax rates.

 However, you must disclose income you receive from abroad and information about your foreign bank accounts when filing taxes in the U.S. if you are an American citizen.
 If you do not, you could face substantial penalties, interest, fines or even imprisonment.

 If you have reasons to open an overseas bank account, such as you’re planning to move abroad, you regularly travel between countries for business or you’re supporting a family member in a foreign country, then opening an overseas bank account can make sense.

 However, keep in mind that you need to comply with the requirements and regulations related to your U.S. bank and also the foreign bank where you are opening the account.
 Additionally, you’ll need to disclose your foreign bank accounts and any income you received come tax time.

 - 10 US Real Estate Markets To Avoid for Now